 The Massachusetts Paid Family and Medical Leave (MA PFML) plan began on January 1, 2021.
-Wage replacement benefits are payable to MA workers for medical leave (PML) if they are unable to work due to injury or illness, including pregnancy and childbirth or for paid family leave (PFL) to bond with a new child, to address a military exigence with extended time available for military family care.
-And, as of July 1, 2021, workers were able to receive benefits to care for a seriously ill family member.
+Wage replacement benefits are payable to MA workers for medical leave (ML) if they are unable to work due to injury or illness, including pregnancy and childbirth or for paid family leave (PFL) to bond with a new child, to address a military exigence with extended time available for military family care.
+Starting July 1, 2021, workers are able to receive benefits to care for a seriously ill family member.

 Job Protection: The MA PFML coverage is job protected.
 When applicable, a worker should request leave under the federal Family and Medical Leave Act (FMLA) concurrently.

 - 20 weeks for own serious health condition

 - 26 weeks for caring for a covered service member

 - No more than 26 weeks total/year for combined family and medical leave

 - Maximum weekly benefit is up to $850 in 2021